oliveira002/FEUP-CPD/assign1/README.md

 CPD Project 1 of group T04G13.

-## Instalation and compilation instructions
+## Installation and compilation instructions

 Since C++ and Go are compiled languages and JS is interpreted, in order to run the programs, we need to install their compilers/interpreters and all the required dependencies.
 **Note**: If you do not wish to install all the dependencies, C++ and Go programs without them are available at [/src/nolib](/src/nolib/)